-Stifado is a Greek stew which is either made with hare but domestic rabbits are just as good for this dish.
+Stifado also written stiffado, is a Greek stew which is either made with hare but domestic rabbits are just as good for this dish.
 Beef or veal is also used and cooked the same way.
-What is essential for a good stifado are lots of onions, preferably baby onions but whole onions can also be used and this gives the meat a wonderful taste and sweetness.
+What is essential for a good stiffado are lots of onions, preferably baby shallot onions but whole onions can also be used and this gives the meat a wonderful taste and sweetness.

 In Cyprus no tomato is used and the stew is cooked with red wine and vinegar and spiced with cinnamon, bay leaves and lots of peppercorns.

 You will find the recipe for the Rabbit Stiffado in my Cookbook “Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!”.
 The recipe with veal which follows is almost the same with a few minor differences.

 - 500 grams veal or beef, cut into smaller pieces

 - 1/2 cup olive oil

 - 11/2 cups red dry wine

 - 2 cups ripe tomatoes, peeled and blended

 - 2 tbsp balsamic vinegar

 - 1 tbsp petimezi (grape molasses) or honey